1993 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1993-D Penny Value

-The small “D” mint mark sits just below the date on the obverse; its presence also opens the door to the 1993-D Close AM variety, one of the most talked-about Lincoln cent finds of the past two decades.
+Look for the small “D” just below the date on the obverse.
+That mint mark also opens the door to the 1993-D Close AM variety—one of the most talked-about Lincoln cent finds of the past two decades.

-Red (RD) specimens at MS69 have reached $4,600, while Red-Brown examples in the same grade rarely exceed $100 and Brown examples trade at modest premiums above face value.
+Red specimens at MS69 have reached $4,600.
+Red-Brown at the same grade rarely tops $100.
+Brown examples bring modest premiums above face value.
+Same zinc-core/copper-plated composition as Philly, same preservation headaches for collectors chasing high grades.

 1993-D Penny Price/Grade Chart